 The Long Road Keeps Winding

 With billions of words already written about the Beatles, is there really anything new to say?
 Well, yes, as it turns out.
 Scott Freiman – composer, tech entrepreneur and total music geek – has more-or-less stumbled onto something that people around the world totally love.
-He has created live, multi-media presentations that “deconstruct” Beatle albums, one at a time (except the quickly-recorded early ones, which he combines into a single show).
+He has created live, multi-media presentations — and feature films — that “deconstruct” Beatle albums, one at a time (except the quickly-recorded early ones, which he combines into a single show).
 He pulls each record apart, track by track, to reveal often-surprising new information about these oh-so-familiar songs.
 Weaving rare audio, video, anecdotes and first-person recollections – and employing some studio trickery to isolate individual tracks – Scott brings the long-ago creative process back to life.
 (Rubber Soul is 50 years old, for pity’s sake.)

 Watching landmark records like Strawberry Fields Forever take shape, morphing from a one-track acoustic demo to a straight-ahead band performance to an adventure in studio manipulation, is to see the history of pop music encapsulated – and to appreciate anew the genius – and staying power — of this remarkable music.
 “I’m always amazed to see 7-year-old kids at my shows sitting next to college students and boomers,” Scott says.
 “There’s no other group or artist that is as relevant across so many generations.”